fraterrisus/walkthroughs/aethus/items.md

 *Cost (lab, for 5x):* 10x [Biomass](#biomass), 2x [Hive Mycelia](#hive-mycelia)

 Combine with [Deepstone](#deepstone) to make [Reinforced Materials](#reinforced-building-material), or build a [Biomass Planter](#biomass-planter).
 Think twice before burning all your [Hive Mycelia](#hive-mycelia) or your [Queen Mycelia](#queen-mycelia) on making it, though.

+The trouble with Mycelial Towers is that they take a very long time to knock down and don't produce much biomass.
+You will have a higher rate of return if you cut down Infected Gorgo Trees, instead.

 {% endaethusitem %}
 {% aethusitem 'Mysterious Egg' %}